swaptacular/swpt_accounts/protocol.rst

   transfer and abandon the first account (which at that point would be significantly in red).

-  Note that at the moment in which a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
+  Also, note that when a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
 Therefore, server implementations MUST make the clients (coordinators) ready for the most pessimistic scenario.
 The role of ``demurrage_rate`` and ``gratis_period`` fields is to communicate what the most pessimistic scenario is.
-In this regard, keep in mind that the interest rate can change significantly between transfer's preparation and commit.
-Therefore, ``demurrage_rate`` should represent the most negative interest rate for the account, that is possible to occur.
+In this regard, keep in mind that the interest rate can change significantly between transfer's preparation and transfer's commit.
+Therefore, ``demurrage_rate`` should reflect the most negative interest rate on the account, that is possible to occur.

 FinalizedTransfer